Vithushan-U/Vithushan-U/README.md

 # Welcome to My Business Intelligence Portfolio

 Hi!
-I'm Vithushan, a data enthusiast passionate about turning raw data into actionable insights.
+I'm Vithushan, an analytics enthusiast passionate about turning raw data into actionable insights.
 I specialize in using tools like **Python, Power BI,** and **Looker Studio** to analyze trends, build dashboards, and assess technology capabilities.

 This portfolio showcases my work across different tools and technologies, with each repository demonstrating a unique data analysis project and technology assessment.